kabothu/MyProjects/APIAutomation/README.txt

-Use the following URL to write the test.
-Please note that you will to register with the website in order to utilise their API: https://openweathermap.org/stations
+# Use the following URL to write the test.
+Please note that you will need to register with the website in order to utilise their API:
+https://openweathermap.org/stations
 Using the API specification detailed in the URL above, develop the following tests(Each # is one test)
 1. Validate that attempt to register a weather station without an API key will return the following in message body.